-Below you'll find links to some of my papers and my doctoral dissertation.
+Below you'll find links to some of my papers and to my doctoral dissertation.
 Comments are welcome.
-Some links are temporarily disabled because of publishers' restrictions.
-Please email me if you would like a copy of one of the papers with a dead link.

 Forthcoming or in progress: